-In digital information society, there is no secure means to store and accumulate explosively growing digital information safely and on a permanent basis, therefore it is concerned that the world will face a critical situation and big problem in the near future.
-Under such a background, optical disks have an increasing expectation as archiving storage media with high capacity because of its unique feature such as low cost, high compatibility, and low energy consumption, more specifically, data storage capability without power consumption.
+In digital information society, there is no secure means for storing and accumulating rapidly growing digital information safely and on a permanent basis, There is therefore a concern that the world will face a critical situation and significant problem in the near future.
+Within this context, optical disks are increasingly being considered as a solution for archiving storage media with high capacity because of their unique features (such as low cost, high compatibility, and low energy consumption), and more specifically, data storage capability without power consumption.

-On the other hand, the data storage performance of an optical disc often depends on the initial recording quality and storage environment conditions.
-Therefore, when an optical disc is used for long-term data storage, it is desirable to check its estimated lifetime and initial recording quality by using a combination of a good quality optical disc and a recording drive.
+On the other hand, the data storage performance of an optical disk often depends on the initial recording quality and storage environment conditions.
+Therefore, when an optical disk is used for long-term data storage, it is desirable to check its estimated lifetime and initial recording quality by using a combination of a good quality optical disk and a good quality recording drive.

-For this reason, this Ecma standard specifies the quality discrimination criteria based on the initial quality of the recordable optical disks as an index, and the quality judgement method of storage systems for long-term data preservation, including the consistency of the recordable optical disks and the recording drives to ensure the quality of recorded digital data.
-Those specifications are based on the already published standards, such as the physical specifications of recordable (write-once) optical disk by product formulated (CD-R, DVD-R, +R, BD recordable disk) and the test method for the lifetime estimation of recordable optical disks.
-In this Ecma standard, recordable (write-once) disks are adopted as long-term storage media to ensure the security of the stored digital data when giving greater importance to evidence, because physical overwriting and deletion by erroneous or intentional operation can be prevented.
+For this reason, this Ecma standard specifies quality discrimination criteria using the initial quality of recordable optical disks as an index.
+It also specifies a quality judgement method for storage systems for long-term data preservation, including the consistency of the recordable optical disks and recording drives to ensure the quality of recorded digital data.
+In this Ecma standard, recordable (write-once) optical disks are adopted as long-term storage media to ensure the security of the stored digital data when giving greater importance to evidence, because physical overwriting and deletion by erroneous or intentional operation can be prevented.

-In addition, it is also applicable to read-only optical disks such as CD-ROM, DVD-ROM and BD-ROM, specifying the quality judgement method for long-term data preservation.
+This Ecma standard is also applicable to read-only optical disks such as CD-ROM, DVD-ROM and BD-ROM, specifying the quality judgement method for long-term data preservation.

-This Ecma standard enables users to build data storage systems that use the recordable and/or read-only optical disks for long-term data preservation.
-The optical disk with sufficient quality can be confirmed based on the results of the initial quality test, and furthermore, the possibility of data restoration from the optical disk can be continuously monitored by the periodic quality test.
-Manufacturers will be able to supply recordable and read-only optical disks incorporated with suitable recording and playback drives for building data storage systems for long-term data preservation.
+This Ecma standard enables users to build data storage systems that use recordable and/or read-only optical disks for long-term data preservation.
+Optical disks with sufficient quality can be confirmed based on the results of the initial quality test.
+Through the periodic quality test described in this Ecma standard, the possibility of data restoration from the optical disk can be continuously monitored.
+Using this Ecma standard, manufacturers will be able to supply recordable and read-only optical disks incorporated with suitable recording and playback drives for building data storage systems for long-term data preservation.

-In the future, it will be able to build data storage systems using optical disks for storing and accumulating important digital information safely and on a permanent basis, from consumer use to professional use, and safe and secure progress of digital information society for greater sophistication can be expected.
+In the future, it will be possible to build data storage systems using optical disks for storing and accumulating important digital information safely and on a permanent basis, for consumer use and professional use.
+The safe and secure progress of the digital information society forward greater sophistication can be expected.